-- The perimeter of FiberCop would include all of TI's passive secondary network infrastructure, both copper and fibre, from the cabinet to the home (ducts, secondary network, and sockets street cabinets are excluded). - ◆ TI and Fastweb would contribute the FTTH secondary network (currently part of their co-investment vehicle Flash Fiber) into FiberCop.
+- The perimeter of FiberCop would include all of TI's passive secondary network infrastructure, both copper and fibre, from the cabinet to the home (ducts, secondary network, sockets - street cabinets are excluded) - ◆ TI and Fastweb would contribute the FTTH secondary network (currently part of their co-investment vehicle Flash Fiber) into FiberCop.
 Flash Fiber connects about 20% of premises with FTTH.
-Fastweb holds 20% of Flash Fiber, with TI holding the remaining 80%. - The shareholding structure of FiberCop would give TI a controlling stake of 58%, Fastweb would swap its 20% in Flash Fiber with 4.5% in FiberCop and KKR would acquire 37.5% in FiberCop - The terms of the proposed offer can be summarised as follows:
+Fastweb holds 20% of Flash Fiber, with TI holding the remaining 80%. - The shareholding structure of FiberCop would see TI with a controlling stake of 58%, and Fastweb would swap its 20% in Flash Fiber with a 4.5% stake in FiberCop and KKR would acquire 37.5% in FiberCop

+The terms of the proposed offer can be summarised as follows:

-FiberCop: Key terms of proposed deal
+FiberCop: key terms of proposed deal